Riccardo Paternò di Montecupo

-H.E.
-Don Riccardo Paternò, Count of Montecupo, Prince of Cerenzia, of the Dukes of San Nicola and Pozzomauro (born 5 October 1945) is an Italian economist and academic serving as the Grand Chancellor of the Sovereign Military Order of Malta since September 2022.
+Don Riccardo Paternò, Count of Montecupo, Prince of Cerenzia, of the Dukes of San Nicola and Pozzomauro (born 5 October 1945) is an Italian economist and academic serving as the grand chancellor of the Sovereign Military Order of Malta since September 2022.
 He is a member of the House of Paternò, a major Sicilian noble family.

 Early life and economic career

 Paternò di Montecupo was born on 5 October 1945 in Naples, Italy.
 He attended the University of Naples Federico II and graduated with a law degree.
 He later became an economist and professor.
 He was the chair of International Economics for the University of Naples for 35 years, having begun teaching there in 1980.
 He also was a visiting professor at the London School of Economics in 1981 and taught International Economics at several other Italian universities.

 Between 1983 and 1994 Paternò di Montecupo served as an economic advisor to several ministries of the Italian Government, including the Minister of Industry and Minister of Defence, in addition to the Prime Minister's Office.
 He was also a Member of the Technical Scientific Committee for Economic Planning of the Ministry of Budget and Economic Planning (1989-1996).

 During his career he advised a number of companies, including Confindustria (1986-1998), Salomon Brothers (1992-1998), Bayer (1997-1999), and Ernst & Young (1999 to today), among others.
 He is still the active President of the Ernst & Young Foundation.

 A member of the Italian Society of Economists, he was also a contributor to the Naples daily newspaper Il Mattino.